 Senior at the Jakarta Intercultural School and founder of Kampoeng Sehat

-Kaitlyn Gosakti is currently a senior at the Jakarta Intercultural School.
-She is the founder of Kampoeng Sehat, an organization that focuses on bettering health care for less fortunate Jakarta residents.
+Kaitlyn Gosakti is a senior at the Jakarta Intercultural School.
+She is the founder of Kampoeng Sehat, an organization that focuses on improving health care for less fortunate Jakarta residents.

 Disclaimer: The opinions expressed in this article are those of the author and do not reflect the official stance of The Jakarta Post.